JaredP94/Unreal-Development-Guides-and-Tips/README.md

 # Unreal-Development-Guides-and-Tips

-High-level concept explanations down to useful shortcuts that aim to improve your Unreal Engine 4 development journey.
+High-level concept explanations, detailed tutorials, performance considerations, shortcuts and other useful content that aims to improve your Unreal Engine 4 development journey.

 Built with the community in mind.
-Goal is to become a centralised knowledge base which will compliment official documentation as well as help developers whom may run into issues that others have already solved.
+The end goal is to become a centralised knowledge base which will compliment official documentation as well as help a range of developers, whether just starting out or seasoned veterans experimenting with new features.

 **Be sure to bookmark as updates are ongoing <(^_^<)**